xopxe/micro_rosso_arduino/README.md

 ## How to write a module

-A micro\_rosos module is a mostly static object that provides a setup method where it registers ros2 resources using `micro_rosso.h`.
+A micro\_rosso module is a mostly static object that provides a setup method where it registers ros2 resources using `micro_rosso.h`.
 It then uses ros2arduino and other modules to implement its own functionality.

 Things a module can do: